 10. Compliance with Laws and NYPL Policies.
 Seller will comply with all applicable international, foreign, and U.S. federal, state and local laws, rules and regulations, including, but not limited to, all applicable laws and regulations pertaining to privacy and confidentiality.
 Seller will not violate U.S. export control and economic sanctions laws, including, but not limited to, the U.S. Department of Commerce’s Export Administration Regulations and the economic sanctions programs administered by the U.S. Department of Treasury, nor take any other action that would cause NYPL to be in violation of U.S. export control and economic sanctions laws.
 Seller will obtain and maintain, and furnish to NYPL upon request, any and all permits, licenses, approvals, certificates and other documents required by NYPL or otherwise required by applicable law.

 12. Insurance.
-Seller shall maintain the following coverages with the insurance limits as specified herein and Seller will also require that all of its subcontractors and vendors maintain the same coverages and limits:
+Seller shall maintain the following coverages with the insurance limits as specified herein and Seller will also require that all of its subcontractors and vendors or others engaged by the sellers shall maintain the same coverages and limits: